aponsero/PHORAGER/README.md

 # Using the wrapper script
 ./phorager prophage \
     --genome /path/to/genomes \
-    --conda-cache /path/to/conda \
+    --conda_cache /path/to/conda \
-    --db-location /path/to/databases
+    --db_location /path/to/databases

 # Or using Nextflow directly
 nextflow run main.nf --workflow prophage \